Leave a lasting legacy of faith

 The Catholic Diocese of Christchurch invites donors who have planned a future gift to join the Rejoice Always Society.

-The Society, named after the motto on Bishop Paul Martin’s Coat of arms, is our way of thanking individuals who have made a special commitment to our Diocese’s future.
+The Society, named after the motto on Archbishop Paul Martin’s Coat of arms, is our way of thanking individuals who have made a special commitment to our Diocese’s future.